judahrand/pgjdbc/docs/documentation/head/ssl-client.md

 There are a number of connection parameters for configuring the client for ssl.

-The simplest being `ssl=true`, passing this into the driver will cause the driver to validate both the ssl certificate and the hostname.
-Note this is different than libpq which defaults to a non-validating ssl connection.
+The simplest being `ssl=true`, passing this into the driver will cause the driver to validate both the ssl certificate and verify the hostname (same as `verify-full`). **Note** this is different than libpq which defaults to a non-validating ssl connection.

+In this mode, when establishing a SSL connection the JDBC driver will validate the server's identity preventing "man in the middle" attacks.
+It does this by checking that the server certificate is signed by a trusted authority, and that the host you are connecting to is the same as the hostname in the certificate.

+If you only require encryption then set `sslmode=require` In the case where the certificate validation is failing you can do one of two things.
+Either pass `sslcert=` and LibPQFactory will ignore the client certificate or use the `NonValidatingFactory` which will trust all server certificates.

+If you have a certificate signed by a global certificate authority (CA), there is nothing further to do because Java comes with copies of the most common CA's certificates.
+If you are dealing with a self-signed certificate though, you need to make this available to the Java client to enable it to validate the server's certificate (see below for details).

-More control of the connection can be achieved using the `sslmode` connection parameter.
+Finer control of the SSL connection can be achieved using the `sslmode` connection parameter.
 This parameter is the same as the libpq `sslmode` parameter and the currently ssl implements the following

 |sslmode| Eavesdropping Protection| MITM Protection | |
 | :---| :--- | :--- | :--- |